 Introduction.
-Tensorial force.
-The elastic equilibrium of a half-space under the action of concentrated loads is the subject of a well-known family of classical problems in Elasticity; also, these problems have a fundamental relevance in Geotechnics.
-The deformation of an infinite, isotropic elastic body under the action of a localized force (point force) has been calculated as early as 1848 by Kelvin [1, 2].
+The static deformation produced in an istropic elastic half-space by point forces, localized either at an inner point or on the surface, is a well-known classical problem in static Elasticity and Geotechnics.
+The deformation of an infinite, isotropic elastic body under the action of a point force has been calculated as early as 1848 by Kelvin [1, 2].
 In the second half of the 19th century forces localized on the surface of an isotropic elastic half-space have been studied.
 In the Boussinesq problem [3]-[6] the point force acts perpendicular to the surface, in the Cerruti problem [7] the point force is tangential to the surface, while in the Flamant problem [8] the force perpendicular to the surface is localized along a straight line.
 The deformation of an isotropic elastic half-space caused by a point force localized at an inner point has been calculated by Mindlin between 1936 and 1953 [9]-[13], while the two dimensional version of the Mindlin problem, known as the Melan problem [14], was solved in 1932.
 In all these problems the deformation is calculated by solving the Navier-Cauchy equation of elastic equilibrium with suitable boundary conditions.
 The particular approaches vary from a direct application of the Green theorem to using Kelvin approach to Grodskii-Neuber-Papkovitch [15]-[17], or Helmholtz, potentials.
 Various accounts of these problems, at various levels of complexity, can be found in the classical treatises given in Refs.
 [18]-[25].
 A very interesting, original, heuristic method of solving these problems is described in Ref.
 [26], where the method consists in guessing at solution by using the underlying symmetries.
-The Mindlin and Boussinesq problems have been recently revisited [27], by using generalized Poisson equations and in-plane Fourier transforms, which are convenient tools for treating boundary conditions.
+Mindlin and Boussinesq problems have been recently revisited [27], by using generalized Poisson equations and in-plane Fourier transforms, which are convenient tools for treating boundary conditions.